Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 * **Action**: Click _**Create**_ to create a new cloud project and connect your local project to it.

-### Step 2: Run Project on USim
 ### <a name="step-2">Step 2: Run Project on USim</a>

 The process of running a project on Unity Simulation involves building it for Linux and then uploading this build, along with a set of parameters, to Unity Simulation.
 The Perception package simplifies this process by including a dedicated _**Run in USim**_ window that accepts a small number of required parameters and handles everything else automatically.

-For performance reasons, it is best to disable real-time visualizations before longer runs.
+For performance reasons, it is best to disable real-time visualizations before carrying on with the USim run.

 * **Action**: From the _**Inspector**_ view of `Perception Camera`, disable real-time visualizations.

 In order to make sure our builds are compatible with USim, we need to set our project's scripting backend to _**Mono**_ rather than _**IL2CPP**_.
-The latter is the default option for projects created with newer versions of Unity.
+The latter is the default option for projects created with newer versions of Unity, so we need to change it.

 * **Action**: From the top menu bar, open _**Edit -> Project Settings**_.
 * **Action**: In the window that opens, navigate to the _**Player**_ tab, find the _**Scripting Backend**_ setting (under _**Other Settings**_), and change it to _**Mono**_: